AlfredoDiodati/scoredriven_validation/docs/ABM_SYSTEM_MCS_VALIDATION.md

 ## Open questions

-- **A set of one reached by exhaustion.** No round of the MCS accepted, so the set has no confidence level, and at 1000 replicates per configuration the test separates mean losses differing by about 0.0005.
-Whether that is the result to report, or whether the comparison should be posed differently, is not decided.
 - **The fits that did not converge.** 64.8% of the fits did not converge by the solver's test, 62.1% of them because the line search could not lower the objective.
 The evidence above is that the line-search-stopped fits'